10 lovely spring walks to enjoy wildflowers and views

-We’ve pulled together everything you need to know about how to watch the meteor shower and 10 of the best places in the UK to see it’s shooting stars.
+With so much interest in what is right above our heads, there’s no better time to get outside and look at the night skies.
+We’ve pulled together everything you need to know about how to start stargazing, what you can see and 10 of the best places in the UK to see stars.

-We’ve picked out 10 of the best places in the UK which are perfect for stargazing and spotting the meteor shower.
+We’ve picked out 10 of the best places in the UK for stargazing.

 The national park on the north Devon moors became one of Europe’s first International Dark Sky Reserves in 2011.
 It remains one of the best areas in England for stargazing – on the clearest nights a human eye can detect about 3,000 stars.